 1. Watch Individual and Team Strengths Shine with Trivia

-Trivia is a fantastic way to get employees to work together, while also getting them engaged and energised.
+Trivia is a great way to get employees to work together, while also getting them engaged and energised.
 If you have a variety of questions and subject areas, it allows employees of different backgrounds and talents to show off their strengths.
 It also gives individuals a chance to get to know a bit more about one another.
-Trivia is fun for all types of personalities and — to make it more relevant to work — you can even throw in a few work or company-related questions.
+Trivia is fun for all types of personalities and — to make it more relevant to work — you can even throw in a few work or company-related questions to help enforce company culture.

 2. Get Endorphins Flowing with an Employee Sports Day